Skip to content

 7. Have you used data providers in the past?

-This qualifying question sheds light on whether the prospect values your kind of solution.
+This simple question sheds light on whether the unqualified prospect values your custom solution.

 If they’ve never used data providers or have had negative experiences with them, it could indicate a misalignment.

-Note: you can replace “data providers” with whatever category your solution falls into.
+Note: you can replace “data providers” with whatever category your current solution falls into.

 8. What did you like about them?
 What did you dislike?

-Guess what - the best predictor of future behaviour is past behaviour!
+Guess what?
+In the buying process, the best predictor of future behaviour is past behaviour!

 Gathering feedback on their past experiences helps assess their preferences and expectations.
 It’s another way to identify a mismatch.